HigherOrderCO/HVM/HOW.md

 that go out of scope.
 For example, in the last lines, `x` and `y` both aren't referenced anywhere.
 That triggers the collection of the remaining list.

-Uuf!
-That was a LOT of info.
+That was a lot of info.
 Hopefully, by now, you have an intuition about how the lazy duplication primitive works.
-You must be tired.
-But don't worry.
-The worst part comes now.
+Moving on.

 ### Lambda Application